junxit/us-congress-bills-115/metadata.md

 - 2017-03-08 — Rule H. Res.
 174 passed House.
 - 2017-03-08 — The previous question was ordered pursuant to the rule.
 - 2017-03-09 — Received in the Senate.
+- 2017-04-05 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2017-04-07 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 36.